irfanahmad2000/LinuxAssignment/README.md

 irfan@irfan-HP-Laptop-15s-fq4xxx:~$

-Add the user "john_doe" to the sudoers file, allowing them superuser privileges.
+(16)Add the user "john_doe" to the sudoers file, allowing them superuser privileges.
 Confirm that "john_doe" can execute commands with sudo.
 ---------------------------------------------------------------------------------------------------------------------------------------

 # Host alias specification